Rajat161005/mahout-recommender/README.md

 Item ID: 105 | Score: 5.00

 #Output Explained
->User ID 3 is given recommendations based on the similarity with other users.
+(a)User ID 3 is given recommendations based on the similarity with other users.
->Items with the highest predicted score are suggested using user-based filtering.
+(b)Items with the highest predicted score are suggested using user-based filtering.